 - Find a local Gastroenterologist in your town

 Diverticulosis is a condition in which the colon contains outpouchings (little sacks).
 Diverticula are present in a majority of people who reach the age of 50-60 years.
-The cause of colonic diverticula is not entirely known, but may be due to years of high pressure within the colon or a weakness in the wall of the colon.
+The cause of colonic diverticula is not entirely known, but may be contributed by years of high pressure within the colon or a weakness in the wall of the colon.
 Diverticula are permanent, and no diet will cause them to disappear.
 The only way to rid a person of diverticula is to surgically remove the part of the colon that contains the diverticula.
 A person with diverticulosis typically has many diverticula scattered throughout the colon, but diverticula are most common in the sigmoid and descending colon.

 Most people with diverticulosis have few or no symptoms.
 Diverticulosis is not a problem unless a diverticulum ruptures and an infection (abscess) results, a condition called diverticulitis.
 Diverticulitis causes abdominal pain, fever and tenderness usually in the left lower abdomen.
 Rarely, bleeding can occur from a diverticulum when a blood vessel inside the diverticulum is weakened by the infection and ruptures.

 Bleeding from diverticulosis (diverticular bleeding) without the presence of diverticulitis is painless.
 Bleeding from diverticulosis is generally more severe and brisker than bleeding from anal fissures, hemorrhoids, and colon tumors.
 Diverticular bleeding is the most common cause of moderate to severe rectal bleeding that requires hospitalization and blood transfusions among the elderly population in the Western world.

 When bleeding occurs in a diverticulum located in the sigmoid colon, the bleeding tends to be bright red.
-When bleeding occurs in a diverticulum located in the right ascending colon, the bleeding may also be bright red if the bleeding is brisk and the transit through the colon is rapid; however, the color is more likely to be dark red, maroon, or, sometimes, even black (melena).
+When bleeding occurs in a diverticulum located in the right or ascending colon, the bleeding may also be bright red if the bleeding is brisk and the transit through the colon is rapid; however, the color is more likely to be dark red, maroon, or, sometimes, even black (melena).